+When moving abroad with pets.
 Top Hollywood actor Johnny Depp and his wife Amber Heard were forced to make a very public apology after being caught smuggling their dogs into Australia.
-Amber flew Yorkshire Terriers Pistol and Boo to Queensland in a private jet to visit her husband who was filming Pirate of the Caribbean: Dead Men Tell No Tales.
+Amber flew Yorkshire Terriers Pistol and Boo to Queensland in a private jet to visit her husband.
+He was filming Pirate of the Caribbean: Dead Men Tell No Tales.
 The animals should have been declared on an immigration form before spending 10 days in quarantine.
 But the celebrity pair were told they had to make a public apology rather than being sent to jail for 10 years for flouting Australia’s tough animal quarantine laws.
 This is an extreme example of what can happen when pets are taken to foreign countries without following the proper protocol.

 Before travelling to/from the UK you need to make sure your dog is: